M1 Finance App Review: The Easiest Way To Automate Your Investing

 Are There Any Fees?

 M1 Finance is a 100% free investing platform.
 Again, there are no monthly subscription fees, zero trading commissions, and no surprise brokerage fees.

 You can open an account with M1 Finance with no minimum amount required, however to begin investing your account must have at least $100 to get started.

 Is My Money Safe With M1 Finance?

 As a member of SIPC (Securities Investor Protection Corporation), M1 Finance is SIPC insured against brokerage failure.
 Securities in member's accounts are protected up to $500,000, including up to $250,000 in cash.
 For further details, please see www.sipc.org

 SIPC insurance is investor protection for investment brokerages.
 Now unlike a bank's FDIC insurance, SIPC does not protect against the decline in value of your securities.
 Investments in the stock market are subject to fluctuations in market value.

 However, SIPC protects against the loss of cash and securities – such as stocks and bonds – held by a customer at a financially-troubled SIPC-member brokerage firm.
 SIPC works to restore to customers their securities and cash that are in their accounts when any potential brokerage firm liquidation begins.

-One of the greatest starting points with M1 Finance is that their platform is completely free to use.
-There are no trading commission, no brokerage fees, and no monthly subscription costs.
+- M1’s platform is completely free to use.
+There are no trading commissions, no brokerage fees, and no monthly subscription costs.